thin-edge/thin-edge.io/design/thin-edge-actors-design.md

   * This is a place to adapt sent messages to the type actually expected by the receiver.
   * They can also act as facades that build and send messages on regular method invocations.

+## Detailed Proposal

+Key design ideas:

+* All the events, requests and responses that affect the behaviour of an actor (including timeouts and cancellations) are materialized by messages collected in a single mailbox, the actor mailbox.
+  * This mailbox abstracts message gathering and prioritization over independent input channels, and the actor processes messages one after the other.
+  * A typical mailbox encapsulates two channels: one for regular messages, the other one for high-priority messages as cancellations.
+  * An actor implementation can provide a specific mailbox implementation, notably to await the response for a request sent to a peer.
+  * For observability purposes, logging can be turned on/off on a mailbox to trace all the messages just before processing.
+  * For testing purposes, the mailbox of an actor (even if specialized) can be built from a single channel simulating a delivery order of events, possibly interleaved with timeouts and other runtime errors.
+* All the events, requests and responses sent by an actor are materialized by messages going through a single handler, the actor peers handler.
+  * This peers handler abstracts message dispatching of a set of independent out channels.
+  * An actor implementation can provide a specific peers handler implementation, notably to abstract away the message passing interface in favor of regular method calls.
+  * For observability purposes, logging can be turned on/off on a peer handler to trace all the messages just sent.
+  * For testing purposes, the peer handler of an actor (even if specialized) can be built onto a single channel gathering all the output messages in their delivery.
+* The runtime itself is manipulated via messages as any actor.
+  Spawning a new task or a new actor instance is done by sending a message to the runtime.
+  When a shutdown is triggered, this request is broadcast by the runtime to all the running actors using a shutdown message.

 ### Messages

 Messages must flow freely between actors with no constraints on ownership and thread.